johnnygoblue/treasureIsland/README.md

 ### The Hunt Algorithm

 The treasure hunt will be one large hunt (over water) with zero or more smaller hunts (over land).
-Use the following hunt algorithm with the container (stack or queue) that suits the hunter in charge.
+The Captain always begins the hunt from the start location (`@`), which is a water location.
+The First Mate begins a search party hunt from a land location that was discovered by the Captain.
+Use the following hunt algorithm with the container (stack or queue) and location that suits the hunter in charge.

 1. Add the starting location to the container.
   - For the Captain, this is '@', a water location, on the map